 Guest Blog | January 24, 2014 | Energy Policy, Solar Today marks the Solar Energy Industries Association’s (SEIA) 40 th anniversary, and the nation’s first “ Shout Out for Solar” day!

-And there are many reasons to “shout out” for solar.
+reasons to “shout out” for solar.
 Over the past forty years technology gains and enormous reductions in price have moved solar from an R&D pipe dream to the energy source Americans want most emphasized.

+value solar provides to society and the grid, sets the stage for yet another year deserving of a Shout Out to Solar!
 Join us in shouting from the rooftops #GoSolar today, January 24th!